TV Tropes Needs Your Help

 - Hate Plague: An Energy Being that feeds on hate brings the Federation and the Klingons, who are trying to abide by the peace treaty, into conflict.
 It goes as far as implanting False Memories so that the manipulated will have an extra source of conflict.
 An interesting part of this trope in Star Trek is that those who are killed are somehow brought back to life with their fatal wounds healed to fight again.
 Once they all figure it out the creature is repelled from the ship by laughter.
 Lots and lots of laughter.

-- Hell Is War: The being pits the crews of the Enterprise and a Klingon ship against each other, gives them primitive weapons to deal the most damage, and heals any wounded.
+- Hell Is War: The being pits the crews of the Enterprise and a Klingon ship against each other, balances the odds by locking most of the Enterprise crew below decks, gives them primitive weapons to deal the most damage, and heals any wounded.
 This allows the being to live forever off the crew's hate, as they are locked in battle forever, immortal.
 Luckily, Kirk figures this out before it happens.

 - Humans Are Bastards: Mara thinks so.